iterative/dvc.org/content/docs/start/data-versioning.md

 ---
+title: 'Get Started: Data Versioning'
 description: 'Get started with data versioning in DVC.
 Learn how to use a regular Git workflow for datasets and ML models, without storing large files in Git.'
 ---

-# Data Versioning
+# Get Started: Data Versioning

 How cool would it be to make Git handle arbitrary large files and directories with the same performance as with small code files?
-Imagine you can do a `git clone` and see data files and ML model files in the workspace.
-Or do `git checkout` and switch to a different version of a 100Gb size file in a less than a second?
+Imagine doing a `git clone` and seeing data files and machine learning models in the workspace.
+Or switching to a different version of a 100Gb file in less than a second with a `git checkout`.

-The core part of DVC is a few commands that you can run along with Git to track a large file, ML model, or a directory.
+The foundation of DVC consists of a few commands that you can run along with `git` to track large files, directories, or ML models.
 Think "Git for data".
-For example, you can use DVC and Git to:

-- Track large files and directories in Git with the same performance as small code files.
-- See data files and ML model files next to code in your workspace with `git clone`.
-- Switch between versions of a 100GB dataset instantly with `git checkout`.

 Read on or watch our video docs to learn about versioning data with DVC!

 https://youtu.be/kLKBcPonMYw